Giving a First Phone

 2. Review usage -- Ask them for a tour of their phone or of specific apps they use.
 Check in on their screen time data and/or their texts/posts and consider wins/losses and next steps.
 Show them how to review ‘ScreenTime’ (for iOS); use it as a tool to promote self-awareness, optimize tech habits, and align use with family rules and values.
 Remind them you’ll be occasionally checking their use to help make sure they’re safe and balanced.

 3. Encourage reflection -- Are there some phone uses that feel more worthwhile or fulfilling than others?
 How does your child feel after excess use of the phone, getting sidetracked, or when their phone causes too many disruptions to their day?
-Are there little changes your child could make to limit distractions (e.g., turn off notifications)?
+Are there little changes your child could make to limit distractions (e.g., turn off notifications, mute group chats)?
 Remind them of their basic needs that must not be displaced by their phone - e.g., getting a good night’s sleep, getting school work and chores done, giving their attention to family and friends in person, being outdoors, being physically active.
 Be aware of your own parental mixed messaging - e.g., “put your phone down!” while also saying, “you must respond to me right away if I text you!”

 4. Keep an open line of communication – Remind your child that you’re always there to talk if something comes up with their phone or online world.
 When issues come up, try asking questions from an inquisitive rather than combative standpoint.
 Optimizing device use is an ongoing learning process for all of us.
 Expect learning pains and ongoing parenting/mentoring conversations.
 Help your child identify other adults they can also go to if something goes badly or feels weird.